DaHoC/Java2Bndtools/README.md

 ## Changelog

-* 1.5.0 Added context menu to batch-add and -remove the Qivicon bnd builder nature, major refactoring
+* 1.5.0 Added context menu to batch-add and -remove the Qivicon bnd builder nature, major refactoring, set license EPL-2.0
 * 1.4.0 Include package sources to provide Javadoc
 * 1.3.0 Added nature to add and remove corresponding builder, renaming, cleanups
 * 1.2.0 Added possibility to exlude project files and folders from export